-In this post we will discuss about Record management in SharePoint 2013.
+In this post, we will discuss Record management in SharePoint 2013.
 Record management is all about managing records within your organization.
-Management can be in terms of identifying, classifying, archiving, and disposing records.
+Management can be in terms of identifying, classifying, archiving, and disposing of records.
 Once an item is identified as a record, that item or the information should not change, which ensures that the record hasn’t been tampered with.
-Records also should not be deleted but can be disposed as a part of retention policy which can be based on organization’s policies.
+Records also should not be deleted but can be disposed of as a part of retention policy which can be based on an organization’s policies.

 You may like to read:

 In SharePoint, there are two features created especially for record management: In-Place Records and Record Centers. you can also check this MSDN article on Overview of records management in SharePoint Server 2013.

 In an organization, records can be stored in their original location or they can be stored in a central archive called a records center.
 But when a document or an item is declared as a record, it is then either moved or copied to the records center.

 SharePoint 2016 Tutorial Contents

 In the case of in-place record management, the documents or records are stored in their original location.
 But once declared as the record, the document will be protected, users cannot be able to edit or delete the document.
 The icon of the document will be changed which reflect as the document is declared as a record.
 One advantages user will get in this case is it will be easier for them to find out the record.
 But we have to take dispose of any site even if we want to.